-On November 18, 2011 Governor Patrick signed into law the Pension Reform Act (Chapter 176 of the Acts of 2011: An Act Providing for Pension Reform and Benefit Modernization).
-This law will affect current active and retired members, as well as new members hired after April 2, 2012 or those who took a refund of their contributions and reenter service after April 2, 2012.
-We are still reviewing the details of the law and will provide further educational materials and forms for you as soon as possible.
+The Pension Reform Act (Chapter 176 of the Acts of 2011: An Act Providing for Pension Reform and Benefit Modernization) affects current active and retired members, as well as new members hired on or after April 2, 2012 or those who took a refund of their contributions and re-entered service on or after April 2, 2012.

 For Current Active Members:

-Group Classification Pro-Ration – This provision is mandatory for all members hired after April 2, 2012.
-Members retiring after April 2, 2012 but hired before that date may elect to have their benefits prorated based on their group classification.
-We expect PERAC to issue specific guidance on this section.
+Group Classification Pro-Ration – This provision is mandatory for all those who became members on or after April 2, 2012.
+Those who became members prior to April 2, 2012 and retiring thereafter may elect to have their benefits prorated based on their group classification.

 For Retired Members and Survivors –

-Option Change Allowance – Members in same gender marriages who retired prior to May 17, 2004 and selected Option A or Option B, and married a person of the same gender before May 17, 2005 may change their retirement option to Option C retroactive to date of retirement.
-This also applies to a surviving spouse of a deceased member who meets the above criteria.
-Members will be responsible for repaying any overpayments as a result of the option change.
-Eligible members wishing to change their option must inform the Board no later than July 1, 2012
+Option Change Allowance – Members in same gender marriages who retired prior to May 17, 2004 and selected Option A or Option B, and married a person of the same gender before May 17, 2005 were allowed to change their retirement option to Option C retroactive to date of retirement.
+This also applied to a surviving spouse of a deceased member who met the above criteria.
+Members were responsible for repaying any overpayments as a result of the option change.
+Eligible members who wished to change their option must have informed the Board no later than July 1, 2012.

-Change to COLA Base – The base for any Cost of Living Adjustment (“COLA”) approved by the Legislature for members of the State Employees’ Retirement System will increase from $12,000 to $13,000 the next time a COLA is authorized.
+Change to COLA Base – The base for any Cost of Living Adjustment (“COLA”) approved by the Legislature for members of the State Employees’ Retirement System increased from $12,000 to $13,000.

-Increased Retirement Benefit – The minimum retirement benefit for a retiree with 25 years of creditable service will increase from $10,000 to $15,000 per year.
+Increased Retirement Benefit – The minimum retirement benefit for a retiree with 25 years of creditable service increased from $10,000 to $15,000 per year.

-Increased Survivor Benefit – The minimum monthly member-survivor benefit will increase from $250 per month to $500 per month.
-This provision takes effect April 2, 2012.
+Increased Survivor Benefit – The minimum monthly member-survivor benefit increased from $250 per month to $500 per month.
+This provision took effect on April 2, 2012.

-Age Factor Changing – The minimum retirement age will increase for all new members.
-New age factors will be also be introduced for new members who earn more than 30 years of creditable service.
-Contribution rates for new members will also change for members with more than 30 years of creditable service.
+Age Factor Increased – The minimum retirement age increased for all new members.
+New age factors were also introduced for new members who earn more than 30 years of creditable service.
+Contribution rates for new members with more than 30 years of creditable service also changed.

-Salary Average Period Increasing – The period for computing the salary average for the superannuation retirement will increase from 3 years to 5 years.
+Salary Average Period Increased – The period for computing the salary average for the superannuation retirement increased from 3 years to 5 years.

-Section 10 Eliminated – Members joining the system after April 2, 2012 will no longer have the option to retire under the Section 10(2) Termination Allowance.
+Section 10 Eliminated – Members joining the system on or after April 2, 2012 no longer have the option to retire under the Section 10(2) Termination Allowance.